DaTrader/extructure/README.md

 The above syntax is used uniformly with all three types (maps, lists, tuples).

-The limitation that comes with this approach is that there can't be macro calls placed within the left-side expression.
+The limitation that comes with this approach is that user-defined macro calls cannot be placed within the left-side expression.

 Should the Elixir core team decide to remove the parser restriction, a support for the standard Elixir optional variables (arguments) would be added and the present notation would be slowly phased out (leaving it to the